 You might have encountered custom domains for tracking.
 You might even have already used them.
 But what are they for?
-How can they help you with performance marketing?
+How can they help you with affiliate marketing?

 It’s a pretty new thing in performance marketing, these custom domains.
 They appear in trackers but not only – you can find them in email marketing tools as well.
 What do they do?
 Who are they for?

 Usually, when someone clicks a tracking link, the tracker has to redirect him or her to the offer through its own servers.
 During that couple of milliseconds of redirect, it collects data about the user.
 By default, it would be a tracking domain set up by the tracker owners.
 For example, it could look like this: 6ab31a.yourtracker.com.
 This way, your subdomain inherits the rank from the main domain.
 It’s shared with all users of that tracker – and this might not be something you desire.

 We’ve recently released Dedicated Domains and are in the middle of migrating users to the new ones.
 This way, every account has its very own domain – and the account owners are the only ones responsible for its performance.

 However, instead of using coded domains, you could set up a custom domain.

 If you have an SEO background, you’ll know that domains are ranked and based on whether they might be considered as trusted entities, or low-level, spammy ones.
 Being on the trusted side would rank you higher in the search engine results while reaching one of the lowest scores might get you banned.

 Of course, every search engine or email client might use their own data and not exchange it.
 But the truth is – they share information to some extent, mostly via API calls to Majestic or Alexa ranks.
 If you rank low on one of them, the outcome might be devastating.

 For example, if the user is on Chrome, he can get a warning about the redirect on an “untrusted” domain and won’t move forward from clicking the link to landing on the offer.
 It’s an almost certain click loss.